visgl/react-map-gl/docs/api-reference/use-map.md

 The hook returns an object that contains all mounted maps under the closest `MapProvider`.
 The keys are each map's [id](./map.md#id) and the values are the [MapRef](./types.md#mapref).

-If the hook is used inside a decendent of a `Map` component, the returned object also contains a `current` field that references the containing map.
+If the hook is used inside a decendent of a `Map` component, the returned object additionally contains a `current` field that references the containing map.

 ## Source